Skip to main content

 • Monthly on the 1st: Set recurring to "monthly" with recurring_period = 1

-Rule Logic with LUA Scripts
+Rule Logic

 The script should return a value if it triggers an action.
 Otherwise, it should return nil.